adobe/aepsdk-messaging-ios/Documentation/sources/class-message.md

 Signals to the UIService (in `AEPServices`) that the message should be shown.

-If `autoTrack` is true, calling this method will result in an "inapp.trigger" Edge Event being dispatched.
+If `autoTrack` is true, calling this method will result in an "decisioning.propositionTrigger" Edge Event being dispatched.

 ```swift
 public func show()